ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 *** Please provide extended public key on the ledger device ***
 ```

-On ledger a `Provide Extended Public Key` window will be active.
-Navigate to the ledger `Accept` window by using ledger's
+On the ledger a `Provide Extended Public Key` window will be active.
+Navigate to the ledger `Accept` window by using the ledger's
 right button, and then authorize the request by pressing both left and right buttons.

 Ledger address will be shown: